anshuu2105/bg_video/README.md

-# bg_video
+# 🌄 Background Video Website

-🔹 Background Video Project A simple webpage featuring a full-screen background video with overlay text and a play/pause button.
-Includes a preloader and uses Font Awesome for icons.
-Built with HTML, CSS, and JavaScript
+This project demonstrates how to incorporate a full-screen background video on a webpage with an overlay title and a play/pause button.
+It also features a simple preloader animation before the video loads.

+## ✨ Features

+- Background video integration
+- Play/Pause toggle button using Font Awesome icons
+- Title text overlay
+- Preloader before page load
+- Responsive and beginner-friendly structure